datatribe-collective/data-engineering-learnings/komalazram/README.md

 ### Silver Layer
 - Cleans and flattens raw JSON data using Pandas, handling timestamp formats, missing values, and data type conversions.
-- Writes cleaned data to a GCS Silver bucket and loads it into a BigQuery staging table with additional derived columns like is_station_empty and is_station_full.
+- Writes cleaned data to a GCS Silver bucket and loads it into a BigQuery staging table.
 - Uses a MERGE operation to update the master BigQuery table with only new or changed records from the staging table.

 ### Gold Layer